December 22, 2022 Roberto Puzzanghera 0 comments

-Handling LXC unprivileged containers can be quite annoying.
-In fact, you have to run each command as the user who owns the container and sometime define the configuration file and other parameters by means of a long command to type and remember.
-If you have many unprivileged containers and have to perform tasks as start/stop/attach frequently, your patience will come to an end very quickly.
-This is the reason why at a certain point I started to write my own wrapper scripts for the most common LXC
+), by defining the configuration file and other parameters by means of a long command to type and remember.
+If you have many unprivileged containers and have to perform tasks like start/stop/attach frequently, your patience will come to an end very quickly.

 Let's start with some examples.